Efficient mutual magic and magic capacity with matrix product states: Mutual SRE for basis-independent critical point of TFIM

 We now argue that the mutual SRE is a good indicator to find the critical point independent of the local basis.

 First, in Fig.\ref{fig:mutual_TFIM} we consider the standard local basis with the mutual 2-SRE $\mathcal{I}_2$ of the ground state of the TFIM as function of $h$.
 In Fig.\ref{fig:mutual_TFIM}a, we see that the mutual SRE for different $N$ has a clear peak close to the critical point $h=1$, where for increasing $N$ the peak is approaching $h=1$ asymptotically.
 Note that the peak is far more pronounced compared to just regarding SRE $m_2$.
 We see the convergence of the extremum to $h=1$ with $N$ more closely in Fig.\ref{fig:mutual_TFIM}b.
-In Fig.\ref{fig:mutual_TFIM}c, we plot $\mathcal{I}_2-\mathcal{I}^0_2$, where subtract the maximal mutual SRE $\mathcal{I}^0_2$, against $(h-h_0)N$, where $h_0$ is the field where we find the maximal mutual SRE.
-We find for larger $N$ the curves tend to collapse.
+In Fig.\ref{fig:mutual_TFIM}c, we plot $\mathcal{I}_2-\mathcal{I}^0_2$, where subtract the maximal mutual SRE $\mathcal{I}^0_2$, against $(h-h_0)N$, where $h_0(N)$ is the field where we find the maximal mutual SRE for different $N$.
+We find that the rescaled curves collapse to a single curve close to the critical point. \revA{In Fig.\ref{fig:mutual_TFIM}d, we plot the minimal $h_0(N)$ against $N$.
+We fit with $h_0(N)=-c N^(-\gamma)+h_c^\text{fit}$, where $h_0(N\rightarrow \infty)=h_c^\text{fit}$ is the fitted critical field, which we show as dashed horizontal line.
+We find from the fit $h_\text{c}^\text{fit}\approx1.004$, which is close to the analytic value $h_\text{c}=1$.}